powerpak/pathospot-compare/README.md

 When this is complete, you should be able to continue with the steps below.

+### Installing directly on Linux (advanced users)

+You may be able to install prerequisites directly on a Linux machine by editing `scripts/bootstrap.debian-stretch.sh` to fit your distro's needs.
+As the name suggests, it was designed for [Debian Stretch][], but will likely run with minor changes on most Debian-based distros, including Ubuntu and Mint.
+Note that this script must be run as root, expects the pipeline will be run by `$DEFAULT_USER` i.e. `UID=1000`, and assumes this repo is already checked out into `/vagrant`.

 ## Usage

 Rake, aka [ruby make][], is used to kick off the pipeline as follows.
 However, also read **[Environment variables](#environment-variables)** below, as certain tasks require more variables to be set before being invoked.